 “While I’m thinking about how invaluable community support is to the success of our students, I really want to pause and thank Walter.
 I don’t know if everyone here knows that he’s an alumnus of the college, but I’m certain we’re all aware of his generosity.
 Walt, for your decades of service on our Foundation board: thank you!”

-Exiting a story is a graceful time for a reset and, in most cases, this is audiences will be forgiving if you need to shuffle notecards or turn pages at that juncture of a presentation.
+Exiting a story is a graceful time for a reset and, in most cases, this is when the audiences will be forgiving if you need to shuffle notecards or turn pages at that juncture of a presentation.

 The next time you’re asked to present, try adding your ad lib anecdote into your preparation routine.
 It’s easy to tell these types of stories as an aside while PowerPoint restarts or even an escape route that provides a strong finish if you’re never quite able to recover your words.